reactivesw/DevProc/frontend/vue_project_guide.md

 ### Step 5: Raise event in a presentation component
 * raise an event with a name that starts with an event source name and terminates with a verb ending with -ing or -ed (Closing/Closed).
+* an event should have have a `Event` postfix in its name.
+For example, `defaultChangedEvent`.

 ### Step 6: Handle event in a container component
-* a paraent uses `@eventName="theEventHandler"` to catch the event.
+* a paraent uses `@eventName="theActionHandler"` to catch the event.
-* an event handler should have a "EventHandler" postfix and is often defined as a component method.
+* an event handler should have a "Handler" postfix and is often defined as a component method.
 * if it is a remote call, the event handler call the mapped action to call remote server.

 ### Step 7: Process result